buddhist-uni/buddhist-uni.github.io/_series/early-buddhism_sujato-brahmali.md

   - form
 ---

-This series of six day-longs held in 2014 serves as an excellent introduction to early Buddhism and how it differs from the later traditions.
+This series of six day-longs held in 2013 serves as an excellent introduction to early Buddhism.